ManuGithubSteam/Surface3ProArch/README.md

 `yaourt -S linux-surfacepro3-git`

+This downloades the new 4.15 kernel with surface 3 pro patches.
+You can still make adjustments to the config.

 Make a grub.cfg

 `grub-mkconfig -o /boot/grub/grub.cfg`

-Change the kernel line to the surface ones
+Change the kernel line to the surface kernel ones

 `initramfs-linux.img` to `initramfs-linux-surfacepro3-git.img`